 - tell your doctor what herbal products you are taking, especially St. John's Wort.

-- tell your doctor if you or anyone in your family has or has ever had a prolonged QT interval (condition that increases the risk of developing an irregular heartbeat that may cause fainting or sudden death), if you have or have ever had a slow or irregular heartbeat, low blood levels of sodium, potassium, or magnesium, nervous system problems, or heart disease.
+- tell your doctor if you or anyone in your family has or has ever had a prolonged QT interval (condition that increases the risk of developing an irregular heartbeat that may cause fainting or sudden death), if you have or have ever had a slow or irregular heartbeat, low blood levels of sodium, potassium, or magnesium, nervous system problems, or heart, liver, or kidney disease.

 - tell your doctor if you are pregnant or plan to become pregnant, or are breastfeeding.
 You should know that ivosidenib may decrease the effectiveness of hormonal contraceptives (birth control pills, patches, rings, or injections) while you are taking this medication.
 Talk to your doctor about using another form of birth control.
 If you become pregnant while taking ivosidenib, call your doctor immediately.
 Ivosidenib may cause fetal harm.